 So creating accounts for your business will not only help you monitor your business but also open your eyes to the loopholes.

-Step 8: Master the business (Suggested by Paul)
+Step 9: Master the Business (Suggested by Paul)

 There are always mistakes in starting any kind of business for the first time, but at times going by you can be able to avoid these mistakes because you have mastered the art of the business.

-At this stage, you’ll have started making you massive profit but you still need more knowledge so Mr Paul advises that you meet and connect with others in the business, this for you to have more knowledge of the business and be able to get any help when you need it.
+At this stage, you’ll have started making you massive profits but you still need more knowledge so Mr. Paul advises that you meet and connect with others in the business, this for you to have more knowledge of the business and be able to get any help when you need it.

 Don’t be in a hurry to start spending the proceeds of your Business